Quantitative Social Science

 Four non-introductory courses that focus on a social science area of the student's choosing.
 A student pursuing the major in QSS should consider the extent to which his or her social science courses are coherent, and the QSS Chair will be available to offer guidance on this.

 To graduate with a major in QSS, a student must complete an independent research project.
 Each QSS major must choose one of two project options: either an intensive, one quarter project or a three quarters honors thesis.
 The honors thesis option requires approval from the program, and QSS honors theses are governed by guidelines established by the College.
 Per these guidelines, a student completing a thesis judged to be of sufficiently high quality will graduate from Dartmouth with Honors or with High Honors in QSS.
-A QSS major who elects the intensive project track will work on his or her project during the winter or spring term of the student's fourth year on campus.
-Any exceptions to this rule must be approved by the QSS Director of Undergraduate Research (DUR) or the QSS Chair.
+A QSS major who elects the intensive project track will work on his or her project during the student's fourth year on campus.
 Participating in the thesis track requires work and engagement during the fall, winter, and spring terms of a student’s fourth year.
 Students applying to write an honors thesis in QSS should have at time of application an overall grade point average of 3.5 or higher.
-In limited circumstances, a student pursuing a major in QSS will be permitted to change research project tracks after the start of his or her fourth year.
-The QSS Chair is responsible for assessing and, if necessary, approving any such proposed moves.
+In limited circumstances, a student pursuing a major in QSS will be permitted to change research project tracks during his or her fourth year.
 A student completing an intensive, one quarter research project will take QSS 82 in the student’s last year on campus.
 A student in the honors thesis track of the QSS major will take QSS 81 in the fall of the student’s last year on campus.
 For further details on the two research project tracks in QSS, consult the program chair.

 The Minor in Quantitative Social Science